maxage/h-ui/README.md

 Export the user, system configuration, and Hysteria2 configuration in the management background, redeploy the latest version of h-ui, and import the data into the management background after the deployment is complete.

+## Dual Node Configuration

+### Feature Description

+The dual node feature allows you to configure a second node that uses the main Hysteria2 node as a SOCKS5 outbound, providing users with more connection options.

+### Configuration Steps

+1. **Enable Second Node**
+   - Find the "Second Node Configuration" section in the Hysteria management page
+   - Turn on the "Enable Second Node" switch
+   - Set node remark name (optional)

+2. **Configure SOCKS5 Outbound**
+   - Fill in the SOCKS5 proxy address (format: host:port)
+   - If needed, fill in SOCKS5 username and password
+   - Click "Save SOCKS5 Configuration"

+3. **User Permission Settings**
+   - Edit users in account management
+   - In "Node Access" select:
+     - Single Node: User can only use the main node
+     - Dual Node: User can use both main node and second node

+### Notes

+- Second node port is automatically set to main node port + 1
+- Second node connects outbound through the main node's SOCKS5 proxy
+- Users can only select dual node access after enabling the second node
+- Second node failures do not affect main node operation

 ## FAQ